carljohnsen/duplicati-blogpost/WIP-sqlite/sqlite_bench.md

 ![](benchmark/figures_mac/batching_join.png)
 ![](benchmark/figures_mac/batching_new_blockset.png)

 Here we see that anything that writes data benefits from larger batch sizes, as this reduces the overhead of transaction management.
 However, for read-heavy operations, the performance tends to plateau around 256.
 In short, if one wants to maximize performance, one should have as large transactions as possible.
-Usually other factors have a greater say on when to commit a transaction, such as keeping writes visible during concurrent accesses or data consistency in the events of a crash.
+Usually other factors have a greater influence on when to commit a transaction, such as keeping writes visible during concurrent accesses or data consistency in the event of a crash.
 The fact that the join benchmark seems unphased by batch size makes sense, as each statement already affects multiple rows, reducing the impact of transaction overhead.

 # Backends